syeda27/MonoRARP/Docs/ProjectStructure.md

 This will help with the substitution of additional object detection networks to compare to, as long as the input/output of the classes is the same, which is defined in the abstract object_detector class.

 ### Lane Detector (lane_detector.py) - WORK IN PROGRESS
 This is an attempt to detect the lane markings on the road, and does not currently work.
+See `lane_detection_utils` and the associated `README` for details.

 ## Tests